cool-pot/MDL-Muisic-Website/README.md

-# DB-Project: A Music Web Site
+# MDL-Muisic-Website: A Music Website

 A functional music-website, based on MySql and PHP.
 Using Material Design Lite for UI.